fulquit/fulquit.github.io/useful.md

 # ***THE LIST OF USEFUL STUFF, [MADE BY FULQUIT](https://fulquit.github.io/)***

-### Before visiting any of the website, be sure to use an adblocker!
+### Before visiting any of the websites, be sure to use an adblocker!

 ***EMULATION / GAMES***